AnselChang/tetrisfish/README.md

 This project would not have been possible without... yobi9 - creator of NEStrisChamps and provided invaluable insight on developing the difficult and complex video processing algorithm.
-HydrantDude - a graphics artist who designed the sexy UI for callibration and analysis (in progress) and most importantly, countless beta testers to improve the robustness, ease of use, and design of this software.
+HydrantDude - a graphics artist who designed the sexy UI for callibration and analysis (in progress) Xenophilius - logo design and graphics consultant MegaTech - Tetris expert and tuning for rating categories Arb1t - early testing and bughunting and most importantly, countless beta testers to improve the robustness, ease of use, and design of this software.

 # The callibration process